offmywave011/masterconcrete/Using-ScanbotCameraView.md

 Also, it is supported only with Android API 17+.

-### Enable continuous focus mode

-If you want to enable continuous focus mode you have to call `continuousFocus` method in `ScanbotCameraView`.
+### Continuous Focus Mode

-This method should be called from the main thread and only when camera is opened.
+For most use cases it is recommended to enable the "Continuous Focus Mode" of the Camera.
+Use the `continuousFocus()` method of `ScanbotCameraView` for this.
+It should be called from the main thread and only when camera is opened (CameraOpenCallback):

     cameraView = (ScanbotCameraView) findViewById(R.id.camera);
     cameraView.setCameraOpenCallback(new CameraOpenCallback() {